-Probate is a legal process that allows a person to deal with a deceased person's assets - property, money and all other possessions - after their death.
-In order to deal with a deceased person's assets, a Grant of Representation is required.
+This is a legal process that allows a person to deal with a deceased person's assets - property, money and all other possessions after their death.
+To deal with a deceased person's assets, a Grant of Representation is required.